 To enjoy these workshops, you will need to be reasonably physically able and happy to work outside.
 None of the activities will be especially challenging but they will include things such as tree planting, felling small trees, digging post holes, repairing drystone walls, green woodworking/hedgerow carpentry and various general activities associated with land-management and conservation work.
 No experience is necessary, and all tools will be provided.
 We would like you to commit to attend all ten workshops.

-If you would like to attend, please email email@example.com, and let me know why this course will help you.
+If you would like to attend, please email firstname.lastname@example.org, and let me know why this course will help you.
 This information will be kept confidential.
-During October 2020 we will contact you to let you know whether you have been successful.
+We will contact you to let you know whether you have been successful.

 Let Nature be your teacher